Nianze/nianze.github.io/content/post/2018/2018-04/2018-04-16-facilitate-the-return-value-optimization.md

 Rational c = a * b;  // operator* is called
 ```

-The rules for C++ allow compilers to optimize temporary objects out of existence:

->Compilers can construct the object defined by the `return` expression _inside the memory allotted for the object_ `c`.

-If compilers do this optimization, both the temporary inside `operator*` and the temporary returned by `operator*` are eliminated, and we only pay for one constructor call - the one to create `c`.
+The rules for C++ allow compilers to optimize such _anonymous_ temporary objects out of existence by constructing the temporary _inside the memory allotted for the object_ `c`.
+Thus, if compilers do this optimization, both the temporary inside `operator*` and the temporary returned by `operator*` are eliminated, and we only pay for one constructor call - the one to create `c`.

 Further more, we can eliminate the overhead of the call to `operator*` by declaring this function `inline`: